 Repurchase agreements are financings (i.e., borrowings) under which we pledge our MBS as collateral to secure loans with repurchase agreement counterparties (i.e., lenders).
 The amount borrowed under a repurchase agreement is limited to a specified percentage of the estimated market value of the pledged collateral.
 The portion of the pledged collateral held by the lender is the margin requirement for that borrowing.
 Repurchase agreements take the form of a sale of the pledged collateral to a lender at an agreed upon price in return for such lender's simultaneous agreement to resell the same securities back to the borrower at a future date (i.e., the maturity of the borrowing) at a higher price.
 The difference between the sale price and repurchase price is the cost, or interest expense, of borrowing under a repurchase agreement.
 Our cost of borrowings under repurchase agreements generally corresponds to LIBOR plus or minus a margin, although such agreements may not expressly incorporate a LIBOR index.
-Under our repurchase agreements, we retain beneficial ownership of the pledged collateral, while the lender maintains custody of such collateral.
-At the maturity of a repurchase agreement, we are required to repay the loan and concurrently receive back our pledged collateral or, with the consent of the lender, we may renew such agreement at the then prevailing market interest rate.
+Under our repurchase agreement, we retain beneficial ownership of the pledged collateral, while the lender maintains custody of such collateral.
+At the maturity of a repurchase agreement at the then prevailing market interest rate.
 Under our repurchase agreements, a lender may require that we pledge additional assets to such lender (i.e., by initiating a margin call) in the event the estimated fair value of our existing pledged collateral declines below a specified percentage during the term of the borrowing.
 Our pledged collateral fluctuates in value due to, among other things, principal repayments, changes in the interest rate differential on MBS relative to Treasury Securities or Swaps and market changes in interest rates.
 By maintaining low leverage, we are better able to respond to potential increases in margin requirements.
-To date, we have satisfied all of o
+To date, we have satisfied all of our margin calls.